• Skip to primary navigation

 Store-bought commercial pesto often contains unhealthy fats such as refined vegetable oils like canola oil.
 Making a homemade basil pesto with cold-pressed olive oil is so much better and tastier!

 Unhealthy fats that have oxidized, such as refined vegetable oils are inflammatory to the system and thus, can contribute to weight gain.
-If your wondering, is pesto good for weight loss?
-It depends on what kind of pesto you are making.
+This pesto contains healthy fats found in the hemp and sesame seeds.
+Cold-pressed olive oil is used instead of inflammatory refined canola oil.

 Both hemp and chia seeds are excellent sources of plant-based protein and anti-inflammatory omega-three fats.